 The primary obligation of membership of the Property Managers Institute of New Zealand is the ethical practice of Property Management.
-This code sets out the ethics that guide the decisions and actions of Members.
+This code sets out the ethics that guide the decisions and actions of all its Members.

 Compliance with the Code of Ethics is mandatory for all Members of the IPMA.

 - At all times members of the IPMA will act with professionalism, honesty and integrity, ensuring that their actions do not bring the profession into disrepute.

 - Members will do their utmost to ensure staff or contractors adhere to the ethics of the Association when carrying out work on behalf of Members.

 - Members will avoid or disclose any conflicts of interest to clients.

 - Members shall provide independent and objective advice to clients at all times, and not be impacted or affected by external influences.